Understanding Python Queues: FIFO, LIFO, Priority Queues, and Multithreading Usage Explained

 print(q.get())

-This code retrieves elements in the order "apple", "banana", "cherry".
-The empty() method ensures the loop continues until the queue is empty.
+This code retrieves "apple", then "banana", and finally "cherry".
+The empty() method is used to repeat the process until the queue is empty.

 Practical Example